CloneTracker™ Barcode Products

 - how cell population diversity might change with differentiation or disease progression

-CloneTracker Barcode libraries, combined with next-generation sequencing (NGS), enable quantitative tracking of cell populations and clonal cell progeny.
+CloneTracker Barcode Libraries, combined with Next-Generation Sequencing (NGS), enable quantitative tracking of cell populations and clonal cell progeny.
 With these barcodes, cells can be permanently labeled and progeny tracked.
 Cell barcoding may be used to quantitatively assess representation of cells derived from a specifically barcode-tagged clone in a descendant population.
-Also available are CloneTracker XP libraries that incorporate a barcode which is expressed on a selectable marker, and so, is detectable by genomic DNA sequencing or RNA sequencing.

 For example, Cellecta and Amgen collaborated to use this sort of approach to assessing the heterogeneity of tumors resulting from xenograft implantation.
 Based on this work, Cellecta developed its original CloneTracker Lentiviral Barcode Library to introduce cell-specific unique barcodes into virtually any mammalian cell population.